msikma/allegro-4.2.2-xc/readme.md

 Originally, this version of Allegro was intended to be used with GCC 2.91.N.
 Some modifications have been made to make it work with GCC 5.2.0 as provided by DJGPP.

+If you must compile this for a target other than DJGPP, you must edit [/include/allegro/platform/alplatf.h](https://github.com/msikma/allegro-4.2.2-xc/blob/master/include/allegro/platform/alplatf.h) and add the correct platform setting.

 Usage
 -----